Galois Theory, Second Edition

 Typographical Errors in the Second Edition

-Here are the typographical errors in the second edition known as of October 2013:
+Here are the typographical errors in the second edition known as

 - Part (b) of Exercise 2 of Section 4.2 on page 68 should